Online Doctorate in (Clinical) Psychology – PhD Programs

 Become a Professor of Clinical Psychology

-Those with a PhD in clinical psychology can choose to take their formalized education to train the next generation of psychologists.
-Clinical psychology professors commit to engaging in research within the discipline and teaching their subject matter expertise to students at the bachelor’s, master’s, or doctoral level.
+Those with a PhD of clinical psychology can choose to take their formalized education to train the next generation of psychologists.
+Clinical psychology professors commit to engaging in research within the discipline, and teaching their subject matter expertise to students at the bachelor’s, master’s, or doctoral level.

 As a part of a university’s faculty, clinical psychology professors may develop or improve syllabi, adjudicate assignments, lead a team of graduate assistants, work collaboratively within or across departments to improve course offerings, serve on college and university committees, and discern how to make course content effective and engaging for students.